FAIRsharing

 Please choose the standard type appropriate for your resource.
 If your resource does not fit into any of these categories, then please get in touch:

 Identifier schema records are intended to describe those publicly-available, persistent, and unique identifiers used and shared across multiple resources.
-Identifiers that are only ever intended to be minted for a single repository, e.g. UniProt IDs.
-The examples below give some ideas about what is and is not accepted:
+The examples below provide some context for understanding what is in scope for these record types:

-ID schemas NOT in scope for this record type.
-Identifiers only ever minted for a single repository, e.g. UniProt IDs.
+Persistent, single-repository identifiers.
+Identifiers only ever minted for a single repository, e.g. UniProt IDs, that may or may not be of a structure that is also globally unique.
 Although often shared as cross-references and links back to the originating resource, they are not intended to be created for anything other than that resource's contents.

 Database records are divided into three subtypes.
 Please choose the record type appropriate to your resource.
 If your resource does not fit into any of these categories, then please get in touch.
 Please choose from the following types: